t4ncred1/pl0com/README.md

 At this point you can type `continue` to un-freeze QEmu and actually start the execution of the program.
-Everything works as if you were debugging a native process (except the disassembly will be in ARM assembly language), except for the fact that the command `run` will not work.
+Everything works as if you were debugging a native process (of course the disassembly will be in ARM assembly language), except for the fact that the command `run` will not work.

+### What if I am not using Linux?

+Create a virtual machine running Linux and then run the steps above.
+Seriously.

+Alternatively, if you want to limit the amount of recursion (albeit as a computer scientist the sole mention of recursion should be enough to produce an above-average level of excitement) you can use QEmu in system mode to setup a native ARMv6 VM (you can pilfer Raspbian binaries for that purpose).
+Good luck with file sharing.